Guqin aesthetics: Philosophy of the qin

 On the other hand, musicians and music lovers can easily appreciate qin music because they can hear music objectively and have a better understanding of music in an ethnomusicological context.

 There has also been a move to a more Western approach to qin music.
 A handful of professional players prefer to look at the qin from a purely realist and scientific approach, treating the qin as a purely musical instrument, rather than a cultural phenomenon.
 This is due to some traditionalists treating the instrument as an 'other-worldly' object than a 'this-worldly' one.

 This move to a much more technical approach signifies a progression in qin study and appreciation; holding on to too much old values tends to impede the transmission of qin.
 An example would be composition.
 Although around 60-odd new compositions have been composed for the qin since the 1960s, all in all, no one plays them.
-The reason is that many believe these new compositions do not compare with ancient scores.
+The reason is that some believe these new compositions do not compare with ancient scores.
 But technically, these ancient scores were new at the time when they were composed.
 Some fear that in 100 years' time, people then might say that we have contributed nothing new to qin.
 That is not to say that the qin cannot be viewed in a traditional way, but to say that the qin is also capable of a progression into new territory.
 There is no reason why players cannot embrace both traditional and scientific study of the qin.

 Manifestations of qin music

 Classical descriptions of guqin aesthetics discuss shengjiang 〔聲像〕 or "manifestations of sound" of the qin.
 These are single words used to describe the mood or theme of the piece.
 The number of these 'manifestations' are disputed.
 Some say only 4, some say 13-16, and some say over 24.
-Listed in some qinpu they have very lengthy descriptions of each manifestation, going into every detail.
+Listed in some qinpu they have lengthy descriptions of each manifestation, going into every detail.

 The most basic words used to describe qin music are, for example, Yushan school's qing 『清』, wei 『微』, dan 『淡』 and yuan 『遠』, or "pure", "profound", "light" and "distant".
 Another important essay on qin manifestations is Xishan Qinkuang 【谿山琴况】 which lists 24 qin manifestations in great detail.
 This essay has several layers; some words describe the playing method, some describe ornamentation and some describe the body of the music.
 They also explain the union between musician and instrument and how to achieve unity with the music.